XanderOosthuysen/ATAQ_AERMOD/README.md

 # **ATAQ_AERMOD**

+**Version:** v0.1.0-alpha

 Overview:
-This is an open-source project providing helper functions/interfaces to simplify the use of the USEPA's AERMOD.
+An open-source Python interface designed to simplify and automate the execution of the USEPA's AERMOD dispersion model.

-It is developed outside of the US, and therefor, alternatives sources of meteorological data is considered a priority.
-The end user is ultimatley responsible to ensure the validty of the data used.
+Developed with a focus on usability outside of the US, this tool prioritizes alternative meteorological data sources (like ERA5), multi-year automation, and GIS integration.

-## Features
+## ✨ Key Features
-* **Automated Download:** Fetches surface and upper air data from ECMWF Climate Data Store (ERA5).
-* **Met Processing:** Converts raw NetCDF/GRIB data into AERMOD-ready `.SFC` and `.PFL` files.
+* **Modern GUI Controller:** Manage projects, coordinates, and execution phases from a unified Tkinter interface.
+* **GIS-Ready Inventories (WKT):** Define complex Area, Line, and Point sources using standard Well-Known Text (WKT).
+Easily copy-paste geometries directly from QGIS or ArcGIS.
+* **Automated GeoTIFF Export:** AERMOD `.PLT` output files are automatically converted into georeferenced high-resolution `.tif` rasters for instant drag-and-drop visualization in your GIS software.
-* **Multi-Year Support:** Loops through multiple years (e.g., 2020-2024) automatically.
+* **Multi-Year Automation:** Loops through multiple years (e.g., 2020-2024) of meteorological data and modeling runs automatically.
+* **ERA5 Met Processing Pipeline:** Fetches and processes surface and upper-air data from the ECMWF Climate Data Store.
-* **Robust Error Handling:** Auto-fixes "North Wind" vector issues and floating-point formatting.
+* **Robust Error Handling:** Auto-fixes "North Wind" vector issues and strict Fortran formatting requirements.
-* **Project Isolation:** Keeps raw data, interim calculations, and final outputs in separate, organized folders.
-* **GIS Friendly** CSV are QGIS "friendly" for viewing or creating by using "WKT"-formatting.

 ---